-I completed the Leadership Development Programme between 2009 and 2011 as a science teacher in the East Midlands.
+I completed the Training Programme between 2009 and 2011 as a science teacher in the East Midlands.
 My reasons for applying to the programme were quite personal; I was diagnosed with dyspraxia as an adult and, looking back, I struggled with both time management and organisation throughout my education – never finishing an exam paper and finding it hard to understand why I constantly left my homework at home or forgot what lesson I was supposed to be in.

 As a teacher on the Teach First programme, I was placed in a school in which more than 40% of children were considered to have Special Educational Needs.
 I worked with many children with additional needs and was struck by the affect that this label had on their confidence and aspirations.
 Many were surprised to find out that their teacher had a learning difficulty, too, and had gone to university.
 I tried to use my experience to inspire them to believe in themselves.
 I became the SEN Representative for science and researched my students’ needs so that I could design appropriate resources to support them and make them see that learning could be fun.
 My experience made me aware of the importance of Teach First as a transformative movement to address educational disadvantage by recruiting teachers with the power to motivate and inspire children at such a critical juncture in their lives, leading me to my current role in recruitment.

 What were your concerns when applying for the role?